Prep time: 30 minutes

 steps

-Dice potatoes & loosely chop cauliflower head.
+Dice potatoes & loosely chop the cauliflower head.
 The smaller you chop them, the faster they’ll boil.

 Fill a large pot about halfway with water & bring to a boil.
 Once boiling, add cauliflower & potatoes & cook until soft, about 15 minutes.
 Drain water once you can pierce a fork through the potatoes.